Nathaniel Pitcher: Military career

 Pitcher's father had been active in the militia, and the younger Nathaniel Pitcher followed him into military service, receiving his commission as an ensign in 1802.
 In 1808 he was appointed as adjutant of the regiment commanded by Micajah Pettit.
 Later in 1808 he was promoted to major, and appointed as inspector of the brigade commanded by Warren Ferris.
 In 1814, Pitcher was included in a militia detail of 13,500 soldiers that was activated for federal service during military operations on the Canada-western New York border during the War of 1812.

 In 1815, Pitcher was appointed lieutenant colonel and second in command of the militia's 121st Regiment.
 Later in 1815, he succeeded Pettit as commander of the 17th Brigade, and was promoted to brigadier general.
 As a result of his military service, Pitcher was frequently referred to in public records and newspaper stories as "General Pitcher" or "Gen. Pitcher".

 Later career

 He was elected as a Democratic-Republican to the 16th and 17th Congresses (March 4, 1819 – March 3, 1823).
 He was a delegate to the New York State Constitutional Convention in 1821.

 Pitcher was Lieutenant Governor of New York in 1827 and 1828 and became Governor of New York upon the death of Governor DeWitt Clinton.
 He completed Clinton's term, February 11, 1828, to December 31, 1828, and was succeeded by Martin Van Buren.

-He was elected as a Jacksonian to the 22nd Congress (March 4, 1831 – March 3, 1833).
+He was again elected as a Jacksonian to the 22nd Congress (March 4, 1831 – March 3, 1833).